Why Chemistry is not the Basis of Long-term Relationship Success and which 5 Key Personality Traits if You Want Your Relationship to Last.

 Aggressiveness or Argumentativeness (Same stroke/ different zone)

-If you are not trained to spot these traits, see our free Trait Dictionary resource which features many of the traits listed above or purchase the 101 or 301 home study course and master them through video and home study textbooks.
+If you are not trained to spot these traits, watch our free Introduction to Handwriting Analysis Webinar which features many of the traits listed above or purchase the 101 or 301 home study course and master them through video and home study textbooks.

 The Secret To Attracting Someone with No Hostility